SalvadorHS/Deployment_Heroku/README.md

-# ML Deployment using Flask and StreamLit in Heroku platform
+# ML Deployment in a Docker Container using Heroku platform

 - ML Deploy using StreamLit: https://mlmodeltest.herokuapp.com/